EEOC Regulations: Everything You Need to Know

 It may also be a good idea for employers to speak to a qualified attorney who can assist with the creation of an employer-sponsored wellness plan.
 An attorney can ensure that there are no illegalities or violations.
 These types of programs should be welcome in the workplace and not feared by employers who are unsure if they can abide by all the requirements of running a program.

 If you need help learning more about EEOC regulations, or you wish to speak to a qualified attorney about creating a wellness program, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.